 Thus – every hour on the hour – the media announce fresh weapon triumphs and peace tragedies.
-Progressives cannot hope to take over the political mainstream until they’ve rallied around a hyper-complex platform of inclusive, cooperative and mutualistic reforms.
-In other words, until they’ve maximized Learning planet-wide.
+Progressives cannot hope to take over the political mainstream until they’ve rallied around a hyper-complex platform of inclusive, cooperative and mutualistic reforms under the control of local progressive experts in these domains.
+In other words, until we’ve maximized Learning planet-wide.

 Some text – perhaps this one, perhaps another better? – may catapult to world power its international, interdenominational and interethnic adherents of every age, sex and class.
 This could happen much more readily than you might think.
 Like other hidden truths, it is just a question of time and numbers: the time it would take to spread understanding and the number of those who’ve understood.

 Like a vampire caught out in daylight, weapon mentality cannot survive full exposure to the truth.

 This transition could be as unforeseen, swift exhaustive and exhausting as the U.S.S.R.’s perestroika.
 Modern-day leaders – suddenly rendered powerless, clueless and dumb by the exhaustion of “inexhaustible” energy sources and/or orthodox power structures – could abandon their posts spontaneously and simultaneously.
 In the absence of an organizational framework like Learners, this transition could become horribly destructive—simply put, the mafia will take over the world, and the worst political horrors will roll out like clockwork.
 Remind you of current events?